EU Annex 11 outlines requirements for using computerized systems in the Life Science industries operating within the European Union.

 By selecting the print type, the system differentiates between controlled and uncontrolled printouts, adding a unique footer to each printout page.

-SimplerQMS integrates with Microsoft Azure Active Directory, offering a cloud-based solution for managing identity and user access.
+SimplerQMS integrates with Microsoft Entra ID (previously known as Microsoft Azure Active Directory), offering a cloud-based solution for managing identity and user access.

 The system provides features like single sign-on, multifactor authentication, and conditional access.
 It allows easy management of unique identification codes and passwords and enables periodic updates to prevent password aging.